 - First, open the source and target workbooks.

 - From the source workbook, select the worksheets (i.e. “Data 1” & “Data 2”) by pressing CTRL.

 - Now, hold down the CTRL key and drag the sheet to the target workbook.

 - Hence, you will see that the new sheets have been added to the destination workbook (i.e. “Copied Result Workbook”).

 Let’s serve the same purpose with a bit different approach.
 Now we will learn to copy multiple sheets to new workbook with VBA code.
 The procedure for running the VBA code is as simple as below.

-- Now, we have named the source workbook as Workbook1.
+- Now, we have named the source workbook “Workbook1”.

-- First, press ALT+F11 to open the Microsoft Visual Basic for Applications window.
+- First, press ALT + F11 to open the Visual Basic window.

 - Here, click Insert and select Module.

 - Now, the module window will appear on the screen.
 Insert the following code here.